cds-snc/consultation-references/base-product-roadmap.md

 This set of phases has been added specifically with the goal to highlight the key steps to establish a product team in the GC context.

-While committees and working groups can be useful to coordinate internal feedback, establishing a core team responsible to drive the development and the continuous improvement of a product would provide faster value with less risks associated to large scale projects.
+While committees and working groups can be useful to coordinate internal feedback, establishing a core team responsible to drive the development and the continuous improvement of a product would provide faster value with less risks associated with traditional technology enabled projects.

 This is aligned with the following [Digital Standards](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html):